 Have Systems & Policies To Help You

 First things first.
 When you start a business, get it legal.
-Get all of the things your blog and freelancing business need to be legal in your country or province/state.
+Get everything your blog and freelancing business need to be legal in your country or province/state.

 Finally, and most importantly, make sure to draw up good contracts that clearly define payment terms and your policies and have software that makes it easy to pay you and impossible to not pay you.